CarlDownsOracle/oci-splunk-observability/README.md

 ![](images/oci-splunk-observability.png)

-Here is the basic architecture:
+Here is the basic flow-of-control:

-* OCI Services emit metric and logging data which is captured by the Monitoring and Logging services respectively.
+* All OCI Services emit audit, metric and logging events which are ingested by the Monitoring and Logging services respectively.
-* Both Monitoring and Logging services can feed their data to a Service Connector for downstream processing.
+* The Service Connector receives these events, invoking a Function to handle them as they arrive.
-* The Service Connector can pass those data feeds to a Function.
+* The Function transforms the events into Splunk format and post to Splunk.

-* Functions can transform the events into Splunk format and post to [Splunk HTTP Event Collector REST API](https://docs.splunk.com/Documentation/Splunk/9.1.0/Data/UsetheHTTPEventCollector).
+See [Splunk HTTP Event Collector REST API](https://docs.splunk.com/Documentation/Splunk/9.1.0/Data/UsetheHTTPEventCollector) to get a sense of how Splunk HEC works.

 Let's drill down into the OCI Services involved.